Road rage is something most drivers have felt at one point or another.

 Whether it’s a slow driver, being stuck in traffic or the driver who is next to you who is texting and driving, road rage can be caused by anything that proves to be a nuisance to us on the road.
 Here’s a look at the most common causes of road rage compiled by the GasanMamo Car Insurance Malta team:

 Whilst speed limits are there to be followed, you can sometimes find drivers whose speed is so far under the speed limit that you might be questioning whether their car is moving.
-These kind of drivers are one of the most common causes of road rage, especially if they’re on the outer lane.
+These kinds of drivers are one of the most common causes of road rage, especially if they’re in the outer lane.

 Mobile Phone Users

-A sight that’s become all too common is people using their phone as they’re driving – an activity which is both illegal and also a top cause of accidents on the road.
+A sight that’s become all too common is people using their phones as they’re driving – an activity which is both illegal and also a top cause of accidents on the road.
 So it’s hardly surprising that law-adhering drivers will get angry as soon as they see someone using their phone whilst driving.

 So whether it’s putting on makeup in rush hour traffic, eating or focusing on the children yelling in the backseat anything that takes your focus away from the road is one of the most common causes of road rage.
 Do yourself and other drivers a favour and don’t give in to any distractions which can see you losing focus on driving safely.

-Another common sight on Maltese roads is the use of indicators, or shall we say the lack of.
-It seems that many Maltese drivers forget that their cars have indicators and when they do remember it’s either 2 second before they turn or when they switch on their hazard lights obviously to indicate that they’re illegally parked on the side of a very busy road.
+Another common sight on Maltese roads is the use of indicators, or shall we say the lack of them.
+It seems that many Maltese drivers forget that their cars have indicators and when they do remember it’s either 2 seconds before they turn or when they switch on their hazard lights obviously to indicate that they’re illegally parked on the side of a very busy road.

-Final Thoughts from GasanMamo Car Insurance Malta
+Final Thoughts on Road Rage from GasanMamo

 If another driver has done anything to instigate road rage just remember to control your anger and not take aggressive drivers or traffic problems personally.